chiodonia/presentations/dart/Dart.md

 There is an increasing interest for complex modern Web applications:

-   * HTML5 addressing application's requirements
    * Increasing customer requirements
+   * HTML5 pushing the boundaries
    * Device diversification (mobile devices)

+And the plug-in era is over!

 ---
 State of the Web